Streak Retinoscope

 Yes, we do.
 Our rechargeable ophthalmoscope and retinoscope can make a set.
 They are packed in one case and share one charger.

-The retinoscope is an objective optometry device.
-It is used to determine the degree of refractive error of the subject through retinoscopy and subjective optometry is performed based on this.
+The streak retinoscope is an objective optometry device.
+It is used to determine the degree of refractive error of the subject through retinoscopy, and subjective optometry is performed based on this.